openwdl/wdl/modules/SPEC.md

 Dependencies are fully transitive.
 If module A depends on module B and B depends on C, the resolver walks the full tree.

+### Cycle Detection

+A dependency cycle exists when, during resolution, the resolver re-enters a module it is already in the process of resolving along the current path through the dependency tree.
+Cycles are not permitted: a module may not transitively depend on itself.
+Engines must detect cycles during resolution and refuse to proceed.

 ### Version Precedence

 Version precedence follows [SemVer v2.0.0, section 11](https://semver.org/#spec-item-11).
 When multiple tags satisfy a version requirement, the resolver selects the highest version according to semver precedence rules.
 Build metadata (anything following `+`) is ignored for precedence purposes.